Cabra, Spain: Battle of Cabra

 In 1031, the Caliphate of Cordova fell.
 Cabra came under the control of Granada.
 Under Alfonso the VIth, Granada and Seville were feudatories of Castile.
 In 1079, the Battle of Cabra took place.
 Rodrigo Díaz de Vivar (El Cid), with the Castilian troops of Alfonso the VIth, fought on the side of the Sevillian king Al-Mu'tamid ibn Abbad against Granada.
 El Cid conquered the ruler of Granada Abdallah and his ally García Ordóñez.
 El Cid fell out of favour with Alfonso VI.

 Almoravids

 Abdallah of Granada, together with the rulers of Seville and Badajoz, pressed for the end of the parias and requested the aid of the Almoravids.
 The North Africans entered the Iberian peninsula in 1086, defeating Alfonso VI in the Battle of Sagrajas near Badajoz.
 Cabra was conquered by the Almoravids in 1090.
 Around 1124, King Alfonso I of Aragon attacked Andalusia, crossing Alcalá la Real, Luque, Baena, Écija, Cabra and Lucena.
-On 10 March 1126, in Arnisol, Alfonso I of Aragon conquered Abu Bakr, son of the Emir Ali ibn Yusuf.
+On 10 March 1126, in Arnisol, Alfonso I of Aragon defeated Abu Bakr, son of the Emir Ali ibn Yusuf.
 Christians living in Andalus who did not flee to Aragon were punished severely in reprisals and deported to Morocco.
 In 1148, the region was invaded by the North African almohades.